CodingMikey/TripKeeper/README.md

 # In the dictory of tripkeeper you must add migrations
 $ Add-Migrations [migration name]

-# In the dictory of tripkeeper you must update after migrations
+# In the directory of tripkeeper you must update after migrations
 $ Update-Database
 ```